georgeflanagin/parsec4/README.md

 construction kit based on the idea of monads.
 Each monad, whether it is
-one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do this:
+one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do these two actions:

-- Accept arguments that are a `str` that your monad examines, and an `int` that represents the offset into the `str` where your parse should begin.
-This argument defaults to zero, which makes it very convenient to write statements like `p.parse('hello world')` instead of `p.parse('hello world', 0).
+- Accept arguments that are a `str` that the monad examines, and an `int` that represents the offset into the `str` where your parse should begin.
+This argument defaults to zero, which makes it very convenient to write statements like `p.parse("hello world")` instead of `p.parse("hello world", 0)`.

 - Returns a `Value` object (defined in `parsec.py`) that is a named tuple:
 `(status:bool, index:int, found:object, expected:object)`